The Christian life is immersion. It's seeing. And belonging. And becoming what God has already made us to be in Christ.

 - PURSUIT — Worship God.
 Seek God and respond to him with reverence, wonder, and awe.
 "God is great.
 God is good.
 God is near."

-DISCIPLINE — Receive and take hold of everything God has given you in Christ Jesus.
+- DISCIPLINE — Attach to Jesus.
+Receive and take hold of everything God has given you in Christ Jesus.
 "Good stewards of God's grace."
 1

-FORMATION — Explore and adapt to your identity in Christ and the culture of God's kingdom.
+- FORMATION — Live from the Kingdom.
+Explore and adapt to your identity in Christ and to the culture of God's kingdom.
 "People like us do things like this."
 2

-IMITATION — Venture into the world around you, as a bearer of God-like love.
+- IMITATION — Love the world.
+Venture into the world around you, as a bearer of God-like love.
 "We so love the world that we give."

 - MISSION — Persuade others.
 Purposefully invest in the development of people and every sphere of culture.
 "Our story for God's glory."

 Disciples of Jesus grow in every gauge over a lifetime; we never grow past any of them.
 Movement won’t be seen in a day or a week.
 But if we're paying attention, we should see growth over months and years.
 Even better, others will notice that growth in us.